aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-all-possible-1d-barcodes-image/_index.md

 import com.aspose.barcode.barcoderecognition.DecodeType;
 ```

-## Step 1: Initialize the BarCodeReader Object
+## Step 1: initialize the barCodeReader object

 The `BarCodeReader` class is Aspose.BarCode's core component for scanning images and extracting barcode information.
 Create a `BarCodeReader` instance pointing at your image file.
 The `DecodeType` parameter tells the engine which symbologies to look for; using `CODE_128` as an example works for many common 1D codes.